-Welcome to the World Voting Exchange.
+Welcome to the Gary Johnson Game.
 One documented opinion is an investment that can create power and money.
 Start your journey by casting one vote on an opinion that you strongly agree with Gary Johnson on.

 A documented opinion makes you a virtual politician in project World Peace In Progress and becomes an asset when it is linked to a seat in the World Peace Political Center.

 ONE FANTASY VOTE

 A fantasy vote is virtual currency that may be used to purchase another players seat in the

 Seats are designed to generate money for their owner while giving them a stake in free enterprise.